DXHeroes/knowledge-base-content/practices/staged_rollout.md

 # Staged Rollout

+## TL;DR

+Test your product on just a few users.
+This technique is very popular in the gaming industry - gamers are so excited to try a new game even when it is not finished yet.

 ## What Is a Staged Rollout

 A Staged Rollout is a way for updating your application while reaching only a certain percentage of users.
 It enables you to release a single product version very slowly - over a period of days.
 It is a much safer approach than a sudden big-bang release.